yiiext/with-related-behavior/readme.md

 WithRelatedBehavior
 ===================

+The most powerful and smart expansion for validate/saving/linking/unlinking.

 This behavior allows you to validate, insert, update and save a model along with models from its relations.
 It supports all relation types.
 All DB queries are wrapped into transactions automatically but there's a support for manual transaction